glasnt/talks/2015_10_JoomlaDay_Keynote/slides.md

 Note: We are amazing.
 We are splendid.
 We need to ack that.

-Note: The fact that I didn't know half of these existed is a problem in itself.
+The fact that I didn't know half of these existed is a problem in itself.

 ---